 Water from New Hope Creek flows into Jordan Lake.
 From there it flows into the Haw River and then to the Cape Fear River.
 This river is the only one in North Carolina that empties directly into the Atlantic Ocean.

 Stormwater Services staff tracks water quality at nine sites in New Hope Creek.
-The health and cleanliness of the watershed is reported in Durham’s annual State of Our Stream Report.
+The health and cleanliness of the watershed is reported in Durham’s annual State of Our Streams Report.
 In years when staff is able to take a wide variety of tests, the watershed is also given a score.
 New Hope Creek was last given a score of 78 in 2015.
-This compares to a "B" letter grade.
+This compares to a "C" letter grade.
 This score was given because of:

 - High fecal coliform (a bacteria associated with raw sewage) levels